XGIMI MoGo Pro portable projector review

 Where to buy?

-You can purchase the XGIMI MoGo Pro from Amazon for just $449.99 after a $60 coupon exclusive to TechRadar.
+You can purchase the XGIMI MoGo Pro from Amazon for just $549.99.

 XGIMI is a brand that has yet to match the sort of cachet that the likes of Epson or BenQ carry when it comes to business projectors.
 And yet, despite its relative anonymity, this Chinese brand has won the prestigious reddot and IF design awards several times.